tpyoung/hi20_nasa_hackathon/README.md

 WATRS (We All Track Rising Sealevels) is an interactive web app that allows users to mouseover a range of specified years and display the rise in sealevels for Honolulu, HI and Kaneohe, HI.

   - Select city for data visualization
-  - Click and move marker through the range of years in the graph to display the sealevels at that time.
+  - Move mouse left and right to travel through the range of years in the representation to display the sealevels at that time.
-  - Spread the word!!

 ![image](https://cloud.githubusercontent.com/assets/13547790/15879612/7a05ddcc-2cc1-11e6-9f17-dbe474157ff9.png)